 Eventually we found our groove, (or I should say Melissa did since she was the rock star doing this part of the job), and with a scratch coat and a wetter mix of mortar we got the rest of the veneer up.
 Melissa found the pointing tool and a small level to be major assets throughout this process in addition to the typical masonry hand tools.

 We used an inverse-pour method to build our concrete countertops.
 To make it sound a lot simpler than it actually was, it went a little like this:

-- 1Figure out exactly where we needed to divide up the countertop based on weight and counter-mounted appliance location.
+We had to figure out exactly where we needed to divide up the concrete countertops based on weight and counter-mounted appliance location.
 Since we weren't pouring in place, these would have to be picked up and moved to their final destination.
 The total weight of the whole countertop was 1,525 pounds, so we figured it would be best to break that up into more manageable pieces.

 While the inverse pour did produce a nice smooth top, it still had a pretty matte finish.
 Using some advice from the concrete guru himself, Michael Builds (look him up on YouTube), we sanded through multiple diamond sanding discs with our polisher before finally sealing the tops.